hadetan/interview-assistant/README.md

 npm run dev
 ```

 The `dev` script launches Vite's React renderer (with hot reload) and Electron side-by-side.
-Click **Start Recording** to launch the desktop portal, choose the desired screen/window, then use **Stop Recording** to finalize the `.webm`.
-Status messages highlight whether system audio is included and where the file was saved.
+Click **Start capture** (or `Start capture`) to launch the desktop portal and begin streaming the captured system audio to the configured transcription provider.
+The UI displays status and transcript; this realtime flow does not save recordings to disk by default.

 Need to run only the renderer or Electron entry points?